+- PL-RS is QCLed with RS of the TCI state indicated by LTM cell switch command, and

+- For CFRA cell switch, RS of the TCI state indicated by LTM cell switch command is QCLed with the SSB indicated for CFRA.

 The definition of known LTM target cell and the definition of known target joint DL/UL TCI state or separate DL and UL TCI states are as stated in clause 6.3.1.2.